codazoda/joeldare-blog/content/post/create-preact-app.md

 A basic preact application needs npm, yarn, babel, and webpack.
 This is a step by step guide to installing these things and setting up a minimal initial preact project.

 I'll assume you have npm and yarn already installed.
 Go install those if you don't regularly use them.
-You can substitute npm commands for the yarn commands below, if you like. `yarn add <package>` becomes `npm install --save <package>`. `yarn add <package> --dev` becomes `npm install --save-dev <package>`.
-But, I use yarn so my instructions are tailored to it.
+You can substitute npm commands for the yarn commands below, if you like.
+I use yarn so my instructions are tailored to it.

 ## Setup Directory